epfml/llm-baselines/README.md

 # LLM-baselines

-A modular codebase to experiment with transformers, inspired from NanoGPT.
+A modular codebase to experiment with transformers, inspired by NanoGPT.

 ## Quickstart